Akuli/asda/README.md

 The `buggy` folder contains asda codes that don't work like they should work.
 Try compiling and running them to see the difference.

-There are also READMEs in some subdirectories.
-Read them too.